 This recipe can be doubled or even tripled for a crowd.
 As written, the recipe will feed two people as a side dish or three people as an appetizer.
 My rule of thumb is 1 large potato for every three people, increasing the remaining ingredients accordingly.

-To keep fritters hot, store the fried fritters on a baking sheet in a 250º oven.
+To keep fritters hot, store the fried and drained fritters on a baking sheet in a 250º oven.
 The dry heat will keep them crisp and warm until you are ready to serve.

 How to Store and Reheat

 I do not recommend using the microwave for reheating.
-The texture will turn to mush and they just won’t be the same.
+The texture will turn to mush, and they will not be the same.

 Make in Advance and Freeze